Info for the “You cannot possibly be serious about absolute beginners” crowd

 We will certainly have a WCHL Division 5 team

-We will certainly have a minimum of one D6/7 WCHL team
+We will certainly have a WCHL Division 7 team (true beginners!)

 Our home ice is in Oregon, WI.
 For those that care, they have a Starbucks and concession stand in the building.